borglab/gtsam.org/_posts/2021-02-07-uncertainties.md

 $\mathbf{\tilde{T}}_{WB} = \mathbf{T}_{WB} \text{Exp}( _{B}\mathbf{\eta}_{B})$

 This definition has been widely used in the past in estimation problems and matches the one used by GTSAM.
 In the literature, however, definitions differ in how the Gaussian is retracted (left-hand or right-hand), similarly to the issue with the composition operation.
-[Barfoot and Furgale (2014, left-hand convention)](http://ncfrn.cim.mcgill.ca/members/pubs/barfoot_tro14.pdf), [Forster et al (2017), right-hand convention](https://arxiv.org/abs/1512.02363), and [Mangelson et al. (2020), left-hand convention](https://arxiv.org/abs/1906.07795) are some examples.
+[Barfoot and Furgale (2014, left-hand convention)](http://ncfrn.cim.mcgill.ca/members/pubs/barfoot_tro14.pdf), [Forster et al (2017, right-hand convention)](https://arxiv.org/abs/1512.02363), and [Mangelson et al. (2020, left-hand convention)](https://arxiv.org/abs/1906.07795) are some examples.
 Other definitions to define probability distributions on manifolds include [Calinon (2020)](https://arxiv.org/abs/1909.05946) and [Lee et al. (2008)](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.175.5054&rep=rep1&type=pdf), please refer their work for further details.

-Having solved the first problem, we can now focus on the next.
+Having solved the first problem, we can now focus on the residual definition.
 We can isolate the noise as we did before, which holds:

 $\text{Exp}( _{i+1}\mathbf{\eta}_{B_{i+1}}) = \Delta\mathbf{T}_{B_{i} B_{i+1}}^{-1}\ \mathbf{T}_{WB_i}^{-1} \  \mathbf{T}_{WB_{i+1}}$